apache/predictionio/docs/manual/recommendation/customize-serving.md

 ## The Serving Component
 Recall [the DASE Architecture](/dase.html), a PredictionIO engine has 4 main components: Data Source, Data Preparator, Algorithm, and Serving components.
 When a Query comes in, it is passed to the Algorithm component for making Predictions.

-The Engine's serving component can be found in `/src/main/scala/Serving.scala` in the MyEngine directory.
+The Engine's serving component can be found in `/src/main/scala/Serving.scala` in the *MyRecommendation* directory.
 By default, it looks like the following:

 ```scala
 class Serving